7 Signs and Symptoms You Have a Vitamin B12 Deficiency

 3 comments

-If you are like most people then you are doing your best to eat properly and to provide all the necessary mineral, vitamins and nutrients from fresh foods to your body.
+If you are like most people then you are doing your best to eat properly and to provide all the necessary minerals, vitamins, and nutrients from fresh foods to your body.

 However, it is not unusual to witness the symptoms of vitamin deficiency even if you are trying to eat properly.

-It turns out that vitamin B12 is a very important nutrient that our body needs in order to create new red blood cells, nerves, and even DNA.
+It turns out that vitamin B12 is a very important nutrient that our body needs to create new red blood cells, nerves, and even DNA.

 Veganism and B12